 I started reading eingeschrieben months ago but didn’t have the motivation to finish it.
 I picked it up because it discusses racism in German universities.
 The book was quite difficult to read at times, as it reminded me of some of my experiences.
 I’m assuming this is one of the reasons why I couldn’t finish the book the first time.
 At the moment, this book is only available in German.

 Emily Ngubia Kuria interviewed several people of colour and created stories about their experiences at German universities.
 One of the stories is presented in the form of several poems.
-It is an #ownvoices book.
+It is an #ownvoices book, as the author herself has a personal story in the book about her experience as a black woman.

 Going to university as a woman of colour was my daily life until a few months ago.
 I didn’t realise that some things were racist, as I was so used to them being ‘normal’.
 I didn’t realise that white people did not experience certain aspects of universities as I did.
 Reading this book helped me realise how racism shaped my university life.